jglanz/AMD_OC_Ryzen/README.md

     B. USBPorts-X570-ASRock-CR-PCIe_BT.kext (removes PRT6 from XHCI, which supplies internal BT/WiFi device)

 The images below show the 2 sections, the ACPI and the Kernel sections, in the config.plist file, where these files are to be enabled or disabled.
+(Note: XHC was renamed to XHCI on 3/7/20 with changes to various other files.)

 ACPI section:
 ![Test Image 3](Images/ACPI-X570X-USB-BT.jpg)